Ada-C18/adagrams-py/README.md

 We recommend spending at least a portion of the time pair programming and working collaboratively from the same machine.
 Zoom and screen sharing or [VSCode Live Share](https://code.visualstudio.com/learn/collaboration/live-share) are good tools to consider.
 Some teams will choose to pair program and work collaboratively from the same machine for the entire project.
 Some teams will choose to divide a portion of the work and combine their code using git.

+### Our Plan of Action
+Learning Styles:
+Laura is mostly an audio learner, while Hang is a visual learner.
+Both learn from working through problems

+Access:
+Both likes quiet work areas.
+Laura prefers working afternoons, while Hang works late evening and early mornings.

+Feedback:
+Both agrees honest tactful feedback is best.

+Communication:
+Laura: I would like to improve on confidence, ability to explain thoughts/ideas/pseudocode efficiently, and ability to discuss and build on shared ideas.
+Hang: I would like to improve on communicating my thought process throughout the project, and get comfortable talking about my code.

 ### Get Familiar

 Take time to read through the Wave 1 implementation requirements and the tests for wave 1.
 Write down your questions, and spend some time going through your understanding of the requirements and tests with your pair.
 Make sure you both can run `$ pytest` and see the tests fail.